kellyjonbrazil/microsim/README.md

   "data": "3BbTvDWTD7yWBsWkffiTft5V875EpldKSehv2uXvUSHgl6Sjjl"
 }
 ```
 The `data` field is randomly generated text.
-The number of characters is controled with the `RESPOND_BYTES` parameter.
+The number of characters is controlled with the `RESPOND_BYTES` parameter.

-The `microsimclient` similarly `POST`s a `data` field in the request which is filled with randomly generated text.
-The number of characters is controled with the `REQUEST_BYTES` parameter.

 If a normal `GET` request is sent, then the response will look like this:
 ```